Your writing ritual

 Feedback requests go into a queue.
 We match you with writers based on their skill focus and XP in your genre, not whoever happens to be free, and we keep trying for up to two weeks so a piece is never left waiting.
 You rate the feedback on two criteria when it arrives: whether it was specific to your piece, and whether it helped you see something you'd missed.
 Those ratings build each reviewer's feedback score, which shapes who gets matched next.
 Writers with consistently high scores earn a Trusted Reader marker on their profile.

-Writers at any level who want a serious daily writing practice.
-That means somewhere to draft, run targeted exercises, get honest metrics, request feedback from skilled readers, and publish to a community that takes the craft seriously.
+Writers at any level who want a real daily writing practice.
+That means somewhere to draft, run targeted exercises, get honest metrics, request feedback from skilled readers, and publish to a community that cares about the craft.
 Fiction, nonfiction, poetry, screenwriting, journalism, and blogging all have dedicated exercises, genre-aware grading, and specialized editor formatting.
 Beginners start with structured prompts and clear targets.
 Working writers use the editor and metrics as part of their daily ritual.
 Both are the point.

 Join Inkbreaker